zaqifathis/BIMserver-doc/Known-issues.md

 ![Inverse2](img/inverses2.png)

-You can check [here](https://github.com/opensourceBIM/BIMserver/issues/26) for the discussion regarding the problem with inverse attribute.
+Another case is IfcRelAssociates.RelatedObjects (IfcRoot) which does not match with its inverse IfcObject.HasAssociations (IfcRelAssociates).

-Another case: IfcRelAssociates.RelatedObjects (IfcRoot) and the inverse IfcObject.HasAssociations (IfcRelAssociates) do not match.
+You can read part of the very early discussion [here](https://github.com/opensourceBIM/BIMserver/issues/26).
+There is also a publication about inverse references (Section 2.2 on this mismatch issue): Tauscher H. (2022). _Analysis and effective use of inverse relation attributes in IFC_.
+In: Proc.
+14th European Conference on Product and Process Modelling (ECPPM), Trondheim, Norway, 2022.
+Doi: [10.1201/9781003354222-95](https://doi.org/10.1201/9781003354222-95).

 # Derived attributes